Here at College Settlement, the safety and health of campers and staff is always our highest priority.

 Day Camp Parents will be required to notify the camp office if their child tests positive for COVID-19 so that we can follow up with our safety protocols for campers and staff.

-If a child is riding the bus to camp, they will get a temperature check prior to being able to board the bus and will be given the rapid test when they arrive at camp.
-Parents MUST wait until their child is on the bus before leaving the bus stop.
-Again, in the event that a child has a positive rapid test result OR is experiencing signs/symptoms, the child will not be able to participate in that session.
+If a child is riding the bus to camp, they will get a wellness check prior to being able to board the bus.
+Again, in the event that a child is experiencing signs/symptoms, the child will not be able to participate in that session.

 If a camper becomes ill with symptoms of COVID-19 while at camp, the nurse will send the camper to the quarantine area.
 Parents/emergency contacts will be contacted and asked to pick up their child(ren) within 2 hours of the call.
 Before the child can return, the camper will need a COVID-19 test.
 Children who test positive for COVID-19 will not be permitted to return without medical clearance or a negative COVID-19 test.

-- Signs will be posted in highly visible locations (e.g., entrances, restrooms) that promote everyday protective measures and describe how to stop the spread of germs (such as by properly washing hands and properly wearing a face covering).
+- Signs will be posted in highly visible locations (e.g., entrances, restrooms) that promote everyday protective measures and describe how to stop the spread of germs (such as by properly washing hands).

 - A majority of our activities are held outdoors which lessens the possibility of transmitting COVID-19.
 Pending weather conditions, we will continue to move as many activities outdoors as possible.